 Does a genetic test for Shwachman-Diamond Syndrome (SDS) exist?

 The gene that causes Shwachman-Diamond syndrome has been identified and a number of genetic mutations (mistakes in the gene) have been found in people who have this condition.
 A genetic test is now available and is available at many testing centers.
-Please refer to the Diagnostic Test section on this web site.
+Please refer to the Gene Testing section on this web site.

 What is the difference between genetic testing in a research lab and a "routine clinical test"?